Tyler Armstrong: Duchenne muscular dystrophy awareness

-When Armstrong was climbing Mount Whitney with his parents, he met a boy crippled by Duchenne muscular dystrophy.
+When Armstrong was climbing Mount Whitney with his parents, he met a boy with Duchenne muscular dystrophy.

-Armstrong made it his goal to help find a cure for the disease and partnered with the CureDuchenne Foundation.
-By climbing mountains, he hopes to raise money and awareness for this disease.
-By the summer of 2016 he had raised 25,000 for this disease out of a goal of one million dollars (USD).
-Several hundred thousand people, mostly boys are afflicted by DMD, which is a fatal genetic disorder that typically cripples the afflicted by their teens and it is rare for them to make it to 30.
+Armstrong subsequently partnered with the CureDuchenne Foundation to raise money and awareness for the disease.
+By the summer of 2016 he had raised $25,000 out of a goal of one million dollars.

 In addition to climbing he also hosted a special fund-raising movie presentation of Everest, with proceeds going to CureDuchenne foundation.

-Book

-Armstrong is featured in the book Stand Up!, an anthology featuring stories by 75 of the world’s most dynamic young activists who share their amazing experiences.
-Armstrong's story is called “Kilimanjaro for a Cause!” and it is in the Adventures Seekers chapter of the book.

 Personal life

 Armstrong lives in Yorba Linda, California, with his father Kevin, mother Priscilla, and brother Dylan.
 He likes playing his guitar, soccer, flag football, video games, swimming, laser tag and is a member of the Boy Scouts.